sktston/vcx-demo-android/README.md

 1. Click the `UPDATE` button to get a credential offer from Faber.
 After a few momoent, Faber sends the credential.
 1. Click the `UPDATE` button again to get a credential from the cloud agent.
 1. In the Faber Demo, ask for proof request
 1. Click the `UPDATE` button in the Alice demo.
-Alice present the proof, and Faber will verify the it and send the ack after that.
+Alice present the proof, and Faber will verify it and send the ack after that.
 1. Click the `UPdATE` button in the Alice Demo.
 It will get an ack, and you are done.